rmxbalanque/KRG/README.md

 >This is a prototype engine that I use to mess around with, as such there will be bugs and crashes (primarily with the tooling side).
 It is meant as a reference or a starter pack not as a production ready tool.
 Please don't expect me to be actively maintaining it.
 That said, feel free to flag issues and bugs and I will try to fix them when I have some time.

+## Examples

+There are no examples of any of the tech supplied unfortunately since I do not have any assets that I can release publically.
+If anyone wants to donate a character model and some animations, I can built and provide examples of the various tools.

 ## What's included

 * Basic core of a game engine (serialization, math, string handling, logging, etc...)